2026-05-20

-Best for copied results from MyChart, Quest, Labcorp, or your clinic portal.
+Best for copied results from MyChart, Quest, Labcorp, or your clinic portal when you want a quick free lab report explanation.

-Take a photo of a printed lab slip if that is easier than typing everything out.
+Take a photo of a printed lab slip if that is easier than typing everything out and get a free medical report overview.

 Guest: 3 analyses/day.
 Free account: 10/day.
 Pro: unlimited history, trends, and export.

-Choose the easiest option for you: paste the text, upload the lab file, or scan a paper report with your phone camera.
+Choose the easiest free option: paste text, upload a lab PDF, or scan a medical report with your camera for a plain-English report explanation.

-A visual, calm explanation of the full lab picture instead of a list of scary numbers.
+A visual, calm lab report summary and medical report explanation instead of a list of scary numbers.

 A calmer, faster way to understand a report before the doctor visit.